 The Dangers of Oil Dependency

 On the other hand, America's hunger for oil continues to contribute to climate change.
 One of the largest sources of greenhouse gas emissions is oil, making it a major contributor to global warming.
 Due to increasing frequent natural disasters, food/water shortages, and higher prevalence of disease as a result of climate change, there are more emergencies that are harming many people.
-By leading to a more unstable world, oil has caused many military and intelligence experts to recognize the need to address the environmental, political, military, and social threats that we currently face.

 However, there is a solution.
 The answer of clean energy can help bring the economy back on track by lowering our dependence on oil.
 By adopting clean-energy and global warming pollution reduction policies, the United States could stimulate economic growth at a time when our economy is struggling.
 As opposed to sending money abroad to buy oil, the U.S. should invest in clean-energy technology, which would create jobs and boost the economy.
 With these actions, we can decrease our dangerous dependency on oil, which threatens global stability and peace.